A MENU BUILT ON COMBOS AND SPECIALS

 Remapping loose items

-When a caller orders the pieces of a special without naming it, the cart builder auto-remaps them onto the right single-choice special, including items that require a spice selection.
+When a caller orders the pieces of a special without naming it, the system can map them onto the right single-choice special, including items that require a spice selection.

 Pricing that holds up

-Paid variants keep their base price, duplicate variants are de-duplicated on multi-quantity orders, and special items are modeled in the menu schema itself, so the ticket that reaches the kitchen matches the deal that was ordered.
+Paid variants keep their base price, duplicate variants are de-duplicated on multi-quantity orders, and special items are set up correctly from the start, so the ticket that reaches the kitchen matches the deal that was ordered.

 Combos and specials recognized during the call